 Apart from the threat of some unwelcome rain clouds, the other thing that can ruin your picnic is food poisoning, here are some picnic tips:

-- Wicker baskets are cute, but cool bags are much better at keeping your food fresh.
+- Wicker baskets are cute, but cool bags are much better at keeping your food chilled.

 - Keep food in the fridge until you need it to keep it as cool as possible for travelling.
-This is especially important if it contains cream, meat and poultry.
+This is especially important if it contains cream, meat or poultry.

-- Wash fruit and vegetables – if you do this before setting off, your fruit and veg will be clean and ready to eat when you start your picnic.
+- Always wash fruit and vegetables – if you do this before setting off, your fruit and veg will be clean and ready to eat when you start your picnic.

-- Cover your food from pesky wasps, insects, dogs and any other unwanted picnic thieves.
+- Cover your food from pesky birds, insects, dogs and any other unwanted picnic thieves.

 Preparing food for someone with an allergy